fara-pug/fara-pug/index.md

 When you get enough faction reputation by, for example bribing one of their officers with 10..100 medals, you get access to their theme of traits, which give some very good bonuses.

-You have one unchangeable trait and get to pickup and change two more traits via faction affiliations.

 It is technically possible to get traits from multiple factions, but it requires some grind as each medal given to a faction will decrease your reputation with